Sdsman16/CobRA/README.markdown

 ### Options for `scan`

-- `--output <filename>`: Save results to a file (JSON or SARIF).
+- `--output=<filename>`: Save results to a file (JSON or SARIF).
-- `--format <json|sarif>`: Output format (default: console).
+- `--format=<json|sarif>`: Output format (default: console).
-- `--line-tolerance <int>`: Line number tolerance for matching ignored findings (default: 10).
+- `--line-tolerance=<int>`: Line number tolerance for matching ignored findings (default: 10).
 - `--quiet`: Suppress non-critical console output.
 - `--verbose`: Show detailed debug logs.
 - `--no-update`: Skip automatic CVE database update.
-- `--severity <high|medium|low>`: Show only findings of the specified severity.
-In CI/CD, breaks the build if any matching vulnerabilities are found.
+- `--severity=<high|medium|low>`: Show only findings of the specified severity.
+In CI/CD, breaks the build if any matching vulnerabilities are found (unless `--delta` is used).
-- `--severity-and-lower <high|medium|low>`: Show findings of the specified severity and lower (e.g., `--severity-and-lower medium` shows medium and low).
-In CI/CD, breaks the build if any matching vulnerabilities are found.
+- `--severity-and-lower=<high|medium|low>`: Show findings of the specified severity and lower (e.g., `--severity-and-lower=medium` shows medium and low).
+In CI/CD, breaks the build if any matching vulnerabilities are found (unless `--delta` is used).
+- `--delta=<path>`: Path to previous scan results for delta comparison.
+Breaks the build if net new vulnerabilities are found.

 ### CI/CD Integration

-CobRA can be integrated into CI/CD pipelines to scan COBOL files as a stage and break the build if vulnerabilities are detected.
+CobRA can be integrated into CI/CD pipelines to scan COBOL files as a stage and break the build if vulnerabilities or net new vulnerabilities are detected.
 This ensures security issues are addressed before deployment.

-#### Example: GitHub Actions Workflow
+#### Example: GitHub Actions Workflow with Delta Comparison

 ```yaml
 name: CI/CD Pipeline with CobRA Scan